daevlin/Zero2Auto_homework/README.md

 WTH?
 The process exited after it had gone through all the running processes.
 That's just evil.
 So how do we find out which process it is looking for?

 Killing ProcessHacker seems to do the trick.
+It also seems to check for Wireshark and possibly some other running process.
-Then CreateProcessInternalW gets hit and a suspended svchost.exe process gets created:
+Now that the bp for CreateProcessInternalW gets hit and a suspended svchost.exe process gets created:

 dword ptr [ebp+C]=[0018F9F4 &"C:\\Windows\\System32\\svchost.exe"]=0018FAA0 "C:\\Windows\\System32\\svchost.exe"